danschdatsci/publicprofile/README.md

 # Dan Schielke - Public Code Profile

 Welcome!
-This is a collection of R, Python, and SAS (along with some occasional Powershell and C#) that I am free to post publicly.
+This is a collection of code that I am free to post publicly.
+Feel free to look around.